lborocs/cob290-part2-team-19/README.md

 ## How to run (dev build)?
 To run the project:
 1. Open command line @ root of project
-2. Enter the command `npm run dev`
+2. Enter the command `npm run dbdev`
 3. Open `localhost:3000` in browser

 ## How to compile/build?